MellowMelon/object-track/README.md

 // Notice the call to method1 is not recorded.
 ```

-The environment is assumed not to support proxies or object observation, so the implementation uses nothing more complicated than `Object.defineProperty`, and a `for-in` loop is used to detect properties and methods to track.
-The consequences of this are
+The environment is assumed not to support proxies or object observation, so the
+implementation uses nothing more complicated than `Object.defineProperty`, and
+a `for-in` loop is used to detect properties and methods to track.
+The
+consequences of this are
-- nonenumerable properties and methods are not in the tracker, and interactions with them as though the original object was being used may fail.
+- nonenumerable properties and methods are not in the tracker, and interactions
+  with them as though the original object was being used may fail.
-- `delete object[key]` operations are not tracked and will result in that key no longer being tracked or forwarded.
+- `delete object[key]` operations are not tracked and will result in that key
+  no longer being tracked or forwarded.
-- if the object's properties contain objects themselves, mutations or method calls on them will not be tracked.
+- if the object's properties contain objects themselves, mutations or method
+  calls on them will not be tracked.
 - additions of new properties or methods to the tracked object are not tracked.
 - additions of new properties or methods to the tracker will not be forwarded.

-In theory, the nonenumerable properties issue could be fixed by using `Object.getOwnPropertyNames`, but the originally intended use case was canvas contexts which do not play well with that function for some reason.
+In theory, the nonenumerable properties issue could be fixed by using
+`Object.getOwnPropertyNames` and a walk up the prototype chain.
+This may become
+an option in a future version.

 Finally, objects with a key `__TRACKING_DATA__` won't work correctly.
+(This key
-(This key is used internally by the tracker.)
+is used internally by the tracker.)

 # License